rafaelmaeuer/Asus-Z590-P-Hackintosh/README.md

 It seems that with Monterey 12.0.1 there are still [issues](https://github.com/acidanthera/bugtracker/issues/1821) with Bluetooth.
 You can try to enable the `ExtendBTFeatureFlags` Quirk, but otherwise we need to [wait](https://www.tonymacx86.com/threads/bluetooth-doesnt-work-after-wake-on-monterey.315679/#post-2284467) for an update that fixes it.

+**Keyboard / Wake**

+To fix an odd bug with Intel's 100 series chipsets and newer is that sometimes macOS requires a second keyboard press or some other wake event to power up the monitor as well.
+This is solved with [Create a fake ACPI Device](https://dortania.github.io/OpenCore-Post-Install/usb/misc/keyboard.html#method-2-create-a-fake-acpi-device) which requires to add:

+- USBWakeFixup.kext
+- SSDT-USBW.aml

 **Card Reader**

 The generic Card-Reader doesn't show up in system preferences by default.
 Use [Generic Card Reader Driver Friend](https://github.com/0xFireWolf/GenericCardReaderFriend) to display some information.
 Follow this [guide](https://github.com/0xFireWolf/GenericCardReaderFriend/blob/main/FAQ.md) to find the correct `Product ID` and `Vendor ID` that needs to be set in the kexts `info.plist`.